More coast and castles options

 - Meals: Breakfast, lunch

-- Ascent: 650 Metres Approx.
+- Ascent: 675 Metres Approx.

 After a hearty breakfast, we‘re back on our route once more and heading towards the impressive medieval castles of Warkworth, Dunstanburgh and Bamburgh, and the attractive coastal village of Craster.
-At Bamburgh, as well as the castle in its dramatic setting on a rock outcrop, there is the Grace Darling museum, a famous heroine of the lifeboats.
+At Bamburgh, as well as the castle in its dramatic setting on a rocky outcrop, there is the Grace Darling museum, a famous heroine of the lifeboats.
 Just past Bamburgh we come to Lindisfarne, otherwise known as Holy Island, a key site in early Christianity and the place where the Lindisfarne Gospels were created in the 8th century.
 If the tide and time allows, it’s worth a visit by crossing the tidal causeway.

 - Meals: Breakfast, lunch